yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/internal-events.md

 ## Touch event types and event objects

 Touch event can be triggered in both mobile platforms and desktop platforms.
-This is designed to serve developers to debug on desktop platforms better, all you need to do is listen to touch events, touch events from mobile platforms and  mouse events from desktop can be responded at the same time.
+This is designed to serve developers to debug on desktop platforms better, all you need to do is listen to touch events, touch events from mobile platforms and mouse events from desktop can be responded to at the same time.
 Touch event types that the system provides are as follows:

 | enumeration object definition | corresponding event name | event trigger timing |
 | ---------- |:----------:|:-----------:|